MicLu/TIW-2021/README.md

 ### HTML pure version
 This version must be done without the use of JavaScript.
-The pages were built dynamically, with the information from the database, using the template engine **Thymeleaf**
+Pages were built dynamically, with data from the database, using the template engine **Thymeleaf**

 ### JavaScript version
 After the login page, each user interaction is managed without the complete reloading of the page, but with an a